-Economic downturns and political and market conditions beyond our control could adversely affect our business, financial condition and results of operations.
+Economic downturns and political and market conditions beyond our control could adversely affect our business, financial condition, results of operations, or prospects.

 Our financial performance is subject to U.S. economic conditions and their impact on levels of spending by players, our awards partners and our advertisers.
 Economic recessions have had, and may continue to have, far-reaching adverse consequences across many industries, including the gaming industries, which may adversely affect our business and financial condition.
 In the past decade, the U.S. economy experienced tepid growth following the financial crisis in 2008 and 2009 and experienced a recession in 2020 due to the impact of the COVID-19 pandemic as well as international trade and monetary policy and other changes.
-If the U.S. economy experiences a continued recession or any of the relevant regional or local economies suffers a prolonged downturn, our business, financial condition, results of operations or prospects may be adversely affected.
+If the U.S. economy experiences another recession or any of the relevant regional or local economies suffers a prolonged downturn, our business, financial condition, results of operations or prospects may be adversely affected.

-In addition, changes in general market, economic and political conditions in domestic and foreign economies or financial markets, including fluctuation in stock markets resulting from, among other things, trends in the economy as a whole may reduce our players' disposable income and our awards partners' budgets resulting in fewer or less desirable rewards to be offered to our players.
-Any one of these changes could materially and adversely affect our business, financial condition, results of operations or prospects.
+In addition, changes in general market, economic and political conditions in domestic and foreign economies or financial markets, including fluctuation in stock markets resulting from, among other things, trends in the economy as a whole, inflation, unemployment, consumer debt levels, geopolitical events and other challenges affecting the global economy, including the ongoing COVID-19 pandemic, disruption of supply chains and conflicts between Ukraine and Russia may adversely affect consumer confidence or cause a reduction to our players' disposable income or our awards partners' budgets resulting in fewer or less desirable rewards to be offered to our players.
+In addition, inflation's impact on our operating expenses may affect profitability to the extent that additional costs are not recoverable through increased cost of player acquisition for our games.
+Any one of these changes could materially and adversely affect our business, financial condition, results of operations, or prospects.